Chef vs Microsoft Intune comparison

 Chef vs. Microsoft Intune

-Chef is ranked 16th in Configuration Management with 18 reviews while Microsoft Intune is ranked 3rd in Configuration Management with 164 reviews.
+Chef is ranked 16th in Configuration Management with 18 reviews while Microsoft Intune is ranked 3rd in Configuration Management with 165 reviews.
 Chef is rated 8.0, while Microsoft Intune is rated 8.0.
-The top reviewer of Chef writes "Useful for large infrastructure, reliable, but steep learning cureve".
+The top reviewer of Chef writes "Easy configuration management, optimization abilities, and complete infrastructure and application automation".
 On the other hand, the top reviewer of Microsoft Intune writes "We can manage all aspects of our devices from a single console, easy to scale, and quick to deploy".
-Chef is most compared with Jenkins, AWS Systems Manager, Microsoft Azure DevOps, Microsoft Configuration Manager and SaltStack, whereas Microsoft Intune is most compared with Jamf Pro, VMware Workspace ONE, ManageEngine Endpoint Central, SOTI MobiControl and Microsoft Entra ID.
+Chef is most compared with Jenkins, AWS Systems Manager, Microsoft Azure DevOps, Microsoft Configuration Manager and SaltStack, whereas Microsoft Intune is most compared with Jamf Pro, VMware Workspace ONE, ManageEngine Endpoint Central, Microsoft Entra ID and SOTI MobiControl.
 See our Chef vs. Microsoft Intune report.

 See our list of best Configuration Management vendors.